Survival analysis in Python, including Kaplan Meier, Nelson Aalen and regression

 - A/B tests to determine how long it takes different groups to perform an action.

-If you are new to survival analysis, wondering why it is useful, or are interested in lifelines examples, API, and syntax, please check out the Documentation and Tutorials page
+If you are new to survival analysis, wondering why it is useful, or are interested in lifelines examples, API, and syntax, please read the Documentation and Tutorials page

 - Some users have posted common questions at stats.stackexchange.com